 Hydraulic fracturing refers to to the process of injecting water and chemicals (fracturing fluid) and proppant, at high pressures, into shale or other low-porosity rock formations, in order to access trapped hydrocarbon molecules.
 The technology has been around in some form since the 1940s, but enjoyed rapid growth and development beginning in Texas the late 1990s.
 It has since spread widely, revitalizing the U.S. oil and gas industry, and upending global energy markets.
 Its use has a few key features that differentiate it from conventional oil and gas drilling.
 First, there is significantly less geological uncertainty - for example in the Bakken virtually every well finds and produces some oil.
-Second, as fracturing is used in rock formations with very low porosity, there is no common pool problem.
-Third, how the well is fractured plays a large role in determining productivity.3 The fracture is key to unlocking the valuable hydrocarbons, but done incorrectly can also damage the resevoir.
+Second, as fracturing is used in rock formations with very low porosity, there is essentially no common pool problem.
+Third, how the well is fractured plays a large role in determining productivity.
+The fracture is key to unlocking the valuable hydrocarbons, but done incorrectly can also damage the resevoir.
 Therefore a second key decision in oil production from a hydraulicly fractured well is how to fracture the well.
 As the technology in its modern form is relatively new, firms are still experimenting and learning about its optimal use.

 In fact, the development of hydraulic fracturing as it is known today is a result of just such experimentation.
 Employees at Mitchell Energy in the 1990s were experimenting with gas wells in Texas' Barnett Shale.
-They were trying to reduce costs by fracturing wells with a watered down fracture solution, when they discovered that fracturing with mostly inexpensive water (slickwater)
+They were trying to reduce costs by fracturing wells with a watered down fracture solution, when they discovered that fracturing with mostly inexpensive water (slickwater) worked better than the expensive gels (Zuckerman, 2013) that predominated at the time.
+Gold (2014) describes how even before Mitchell's experiments, similar learning in Texas sandstones occurred

-$^{^{3}}$ When drilling and fracturing a well, an operator chooses the configuration of key input variables including: the lateral wellbore length, the number of fracture stages, the amount and type of proppant, the amount and composition of the fracturing fluid, and the injection pressure and rate.
+3When drilling and fracturing a well, an operator chooses the configuration of key input variables including: the lateral wellbore length, the number of fracture stages, the amount and type of proppant, the amount and composition of the fracturing fluid, and the injection pressure and rate.
 All of these choices combine to determine the quality of the fracture.
 The fracture then interacts with local geology to determine oil production.

-worked better than the expensive gels (Zuckerman, 2013) that were conventional at the time.
-Gold (2014) describes how even before Mitchell's experiments, similar learning in Texas sandstones occurred by accident at another firm; engineers injected more water than intended due to a broken gauge, and the wells turned out to produce surprisingly well.
+by accident at another firm; engineers injected more water than intended due to a broken gauge, and the wells turned out to produce surprisingly well.
 The engineers published a paper and served as inspiration for Mitchell's later efforts.
 Gold also describes the attitude of some of those early innovators:4